vt-ece4530-f17/hw6-ece4530-f17-0/README.md

 If you have a raspberry pi3 (RPI) you can use it as a router for the DE1SoC.
 - Connect an Ethernet Cable from RPI to DE1SoC
-- Make sure the RPI has wireless network connectivity - see Automatic network connections below
+- Make sure the RPI has wireless network connectivity (See Automatic network connections below)
-- Enable port forwarding on RPI - see Port Forwarding below
+- Enable port forwarding on RPI (see Port Forwarding below)

 One you have completed these steps, you can log in to the RPI (as pi) and into the DE1SoC (as root) as follows. rpi_ip_address is the wireless address of the RPI, 50444 is the forwarding port.